Ludwig Koch (sound recordist): Britain and the BBC

-Early in World War II, Huxley introduced Koch to the British Broadcasting Corporation, and his distinctive, yet attractive and rather musical, voice accompanying his sound recordings soon became familiar to listeners.
+After a period of internment in 1941 on the Isle of Man as an enemy alien Koch (with further help from Huxley) joined the European Service of the BBC, where his distinctive yet attractive and rather musical voice, accompanying his sound recordings, soon became familiar to listeners.
 His sound recordings were acquired by the BBC and established the BBC's library of natural history sound.
 He never lost his strong German accent.
 His work was parodied by Peter Sellers.
 Koch retired in 1951, but continued to make expeditions to record wildlife sounds, visiting Iceland when he was seventy-one.
-He was the subject of a 2009 BBC Radio 4 documentary presented by Sean Street, "Ludwig Koch and the Music of Nature".
-In 2023 he was the subject of BBC Radio 4's biography series Great Lives, in which he was nominated by the musician and sound recordist Chris Watson.
-His recordings and manuscript papers are preserved in the British Library Sound Archive.